 ROAD is in line with the actions of UNESCO for promoting Open Access to scientific resources.
 ROAD is complementary to the Global Open Access Portal (GOAP) developed by UNESCO and providing a snapshot of the status of Open Access to scientific information around the world.

-• Advanced search by country, subject, indexing service, journal indicator… and of course by ISSN
+• Advanced search by publisher, language, country, place of publication… and of course by ISSN,

 • Presentation of the data sources, whose data are used for enriching bibliographic records

 • To provide a single access point to different types of online scholarly resources published worldwide and freely available,

 • To provide information about OA resources, the majority of which are referenced by well known directories,

 • To give an overview of the Open Access scholarly production worldwide (for statistics purposes for instance),

 • To demonstrate new ways of using the ISSN for compiling information from various sources.